As a designer, I always get super excited and happy when I see a gorgeous Instagram feed 💖

 ↝ Type 2: Too much text

-↝ Type 3: Whole middle column with some big differential
+↝ Type 3: middle column stands out

 💎 Instead: Forget that there is a middle column.
 Forgot?
 Great!
 At the very end of the post, at the conclusion, I explain how it is better to alternate between only 2 types of posts.
-It is the best alternative to this trap, in my HUMBLE opinion.
+It is the best alternative to this trap, in my humble opinion.

 ↝ Type 4: Too many breathers, feed dividers or triplegrams in general